jofaval/robust-search/doc/en/parameters.md

 | compare  |  **yes** | `String` | The second string to be compared |  `null` |

 ## Search/Exclude parameters
-**Returns** `Array`
+Perform a search on an array of strings using the comparison methods mentioned above **Returns** `Array`
 | name     | required |   type   | description                      | default |
 |----------|:--------:|:--------:|----------------------------------|:-------:|